How to Make Your Ultra-Premium, Top-Shelf Offer Feel Like an Absolute Steal

 Pricing conditioning is one of the most overlooked elements of marketing that can ultimately make or break your ability to score sales consistently.

 In short, people have a defined set of expectations and presumptions when it comes time to pay for…well, anything.

 Think about what happens when you pull up to a gas station without checking out the signage beforehand.

-Before you put your card into the reader to fuel up, you likely have a rough dollar amount in your head of how much you’re going to pay to fill your tank.
+Before you put your card into the reader to fuel up, you likely have a rough dollar amount in your head of how much you will pay to fill your tank.

-You might be off by a buck or two either way, but you’ll likely be in the right ballpark.
+You might be off by a buck either way, but you'll likely be in the right ballpark.

 These same sorts of presumptions also apply to whatever you might be selling.

 eBooks.
 Educational courses.
 You name it.

 Consider how price conditioning relates to selling info-products

-When you look up a book on Amazon or stop into your local Barnes & Noble, you can safely assume that any given piece of literature is going to cost somewhere around $15 or $20.
+When you look up a book on Amazon or stop into your local Barnes & Noble, you can safely assume that any given piece of literature will cost around $15 or $20.

 Most of us would probably be uneasy about paying much more than that for a book unless, you know, the pages were made of gold, right?